remarkjs/remark-textr/readme.md

 ## Use

-Say we have the following file, `example.md`:
+Say we have the following file `example.md`:

 ````markdown
 ## spread operator...